Bruno Fernandes was 'eager' to join Tottenham in summer window | Goal.com

 Tottenham were also thought to be in the hunt for Fernandes, and the midfielder confirmed that he was in contact with the club over a potential switch.

-The Sporting midfielder has expressed his regret over the failed transfer, insisting the Spurs were the only club whose project lived up to his "expectations".
+The Sporting midfielder has expressed his regret over the failed transfer, insisting that Spurs were the only club whose project lived up to his "expectations".

 "In the summer I thought I could go out," Fernandes told Record.
 "I believed it was a good time to leave due to many factors.
 I made the best time of my career to date.